 3. Select Uninstall and follow the prompts.

-4. When this process completes the controller should be uninstalled.
+4. When this process completes the UniFi Network application should be uninstalled.

-1. Delete the UniFi app from the Applications section.
+1. Delete the UniFi Network application from the Applications section.

 2. Delete the folder: ~/Library/Application Support/UniFi/

 You can get to this folder by several paths: